benjaminjohnking/benjaminjohnking/README.md

 # Benjamin J. King (@benjaminjohnking)
-Cloud-native software engineer transitioning into DevSecOps and platform engineering, with 20 years of IT experience spanning academia, e-commerce, enterprise, and healthcare.
+Cloud-native software engineer transitioning into DevSecOps, site reliability and platform engineering, with 20 years of IT experience spanning academia, e-commerce, enterprise, and healthcare.

 - Specializing in secure, scalable systems across AWS with Terraform, Docker, ECS, Lambda, and event-driven architectures
 - Skilled in full stack development for web, mobile, and cloud-native applications (Java, Node.js, Angular, iOS/Android)